Top 5 Thailand Travel Tips

-Part of travelling is dreaming of your upcoming departure and planning so that you can relax and confidently explore the islands & cities of Thailand.
+Part of travelling is dreaming of your upcoming departure, but also planning so that you can relax and confidently explore the islands & cities of Thailand.
 So I developed a Thailand Cheat Sheet – a comprehensive guide with cultural/practical info, including packing suggestions, that assist my clients in their pre-planning and also while navigating the country and its customs.
-These are a few of my fave Thailand Travel Tips – I hope that you enjoy dreaming of, or planning, a Thailand adventure!
+These are just a few of my fave Thailand Travel Tips – I hope that you enjoy dreaming of your Thailand adventure!
+And when you are ready to start planning, slide right into my 3 min Trip Planner below.

-International Flights From most major US or European airports you will find more direct flights into Bangkok than Phuket: a wider selection and more competitive prices.
-I would strongly suggest that you consider Asia-based (or even Middle East-based) airlines rather than US-based.
+From most major US or European airports you will find more direct flights into Bangkok than Phuket: a wider selection and more competitive prices.
+I would strongly suggest that you consider Asia-based (or even Middle East-based) airlines.
 They are generally more highly rated, with superior service and food/beverages – and typically a decent wine, beer or even mixed drinks are included even in economy.
 Some airlines that I have flown many times, including recently, and continually recommend are:

 All Nippon (ANA)

-Food I’m sure that you have eaten Thai cuisine outside of Thailand…it does not compare to food in-country, trust.
+I’m sure that you have eaten Thai cuisine outside of Thailand…it does not compare to food in-country, trust.
 And much of the best food is found on the street – Bangkok is amazing for street food.
 So if you see something that looks yummy, stop and buy it.
 It will probably cost under US$2!
 And we don’t worry about possible stomach ailments – the only times I’ve had food poisoning in my 15 years of visiting/living in LOS was from a 5 star hotel and a beach restaurant.
 This doesn’t mean that food poisoning can’t happen, only that it is just as likely in a posh place as a humble one.
+Travel with antacid + tummy fixers…be bold!

 When visiting temples and palaces, “polite” attire is mandatory.
 Polite attire means: no shorts, no mini skirts, no tanks or shoulders/arms uncovered, no form-fitting pants (leggings or skinny jeans) and no pants with rips or fashionable tears.
 Also you may need to remove and leave your shoes at an outside location before entering the building, opt for inexpensive sandals or shoes – this is not the time to stunt in the latest designer footwear.